 With the Pilar, CRKT and Jesper Voxnaes have created a sublimely ergonomic “pocket cleaver” for the every man.
 The Pilar will elegantly carve through every last thing you put in front of it while putting a smile on your face.
 It could have better materials or been a bit lighter, but in doing so it would lose some of its bad to the bone magic.
 This is a small low cost knife that somehow defies common sense and induces feelings of confidence and power.
 It is a knife that won’t leave our pockets anytime soon.
 If the Pilar has any appeal for you, we give this knife our highest recommendation.
 It’s bad to the bone….

-The Good: Oh those ergo’s, great value, deep choil, decent fit/finish
+- Oh those ergo’s, great value, deep choil, decent fit/finish

-The Bad: Steel is so-so, design susceptible to collecting dirt, small cutting edge
+- Steel is so-so, design susceptible to collecting dirt, small cutting edge

 Review by Seth Gunn